Jakelin Caal death sparks debate on blame

 “There were agents on the bus.
 The father could have brought this issue to their attention at any time,” said a border official briefing reporters.
 “There’s no indication it was lack of attention that resulted in this.”

-He said the area is so remote that there is no faster means of medical treatment.
+He said the area is so remote that there are no faster means of medical treatment.

 “It’s very unfortunate in our line of work, but sometimes aliens do die in the desert.
 Sometimes our agents get killed in this process,” he said.
 “It’s a difficult, dangerous environment, and the elements, the terrain itself make it all the more difficult.”